sueszli/notionSnapshot/README.md

 Use the `-h` or `--help` flag to see all the available options.

 Replace the URL with the one you generated in the first step.
+After runnning the script the exported files will be saved in the `snapshots` folder.

 _Unix:_
 ```bash